alexz707/InvoiceNinjaModule/README.md

 Description
 ==================

-First release can handle the following api services:
+Latest release can handle the following api services:

 * Clients
 * Invoices
 * Products

+Can use `basic` or `digest` server authorization.

 ## Installation